lightmnd/microservices-project-23/README.md

 ## 1. Introduction

-Welcome to the documentation of our Social Network project.
-This project allows users to register, log in, create posts, and add comments to posts.
+This project is a simple Social application allows users to register, login, create posts, and add comments to posts.
 It utilizes various technologies including React, Node.js, Express, and MongoDB to provide a robust social networking platform.

 ## 2. Architecture Overview